jramacha/llm-translation-playground/Readme.md

 # LLM Translation Playground

-Welcome to the LLM Powered Languague Transalation Playground.
+Welcome to the LLM Powered Language Transalation Playground.

 ## Table of Content